kauwelab/PolyRiskScore/static/downloadables/docs/source/_build/html/_sources/index.rst.txt

 To download the PRSKB CLI tool, head over to the `PRSKB website download page <https://prs.byu.edu/cli_download.html>`_ or download the whole repository directly from `GitHub <https://github.com/kauwelab/PolyRiskScore>`_.

-Given the required parameters, the tool will calculate risk scores for each individual sample for each study and trait combination in our database (this needs to be worded better).
+Given the required parameters, the tool will calculate risk scores for each individual sample for each study and trait combination in the database (this needs to be worded better).

 *NOTE: You MUST have bash and jq for bash, and python3 and the python package PyVCF downloaded.*